g302ge/gramocksdb/README.md

 # gramocksdb

-rocksdb running in gramine libos experiment
+rocksdb running in gramine libos experiment, create plain rocksdb operations for RW in practice